mboyea/lacuna/README.md

 Lacuna is forever free to use, both privately and commercially.

-Lacuna is designed to run anywhere.
+It's designed to run anywhere.
-Its parts are compiled to small docker containers.
+Each part is compiled to a small Docker container.
-You can host the docker containers on one server, across multiple servers, or in a distributed cloud computing network.
+You can host the Docker containers on one server, across multiple servers, or in a distributed cloud computing network.
 You aren't locked in to using any vendor, and thus you can always change to a different server provider if something isn't working out.

-This is a highly modular codebase.
+This is a modular codebase that focuses on extensibility.
-You are free to add, remove, or replace any part of Lacuna, and the rest will function just the same.
+You are free to add, remove, replace, or modify any part of Lacuna; the rest will function just the same.
-You aren't locked in to using any dependency, and thus anything is possible.
+Because you aren't locked in to using any dependency, anything is possible.

 #### Simplicity

+Lacuna is minimal and clear.

 For the developer, Lacuna provides complete control using well-known tools.
-Code-only solutions means no more complicated plugin systems with odd limitations.
+Code-only solutions means no more complicated plugin systems with odd limitations and vulnerabilities.

-For the client, Lacuna provides an approachable user interface, with every relevant function available from one context menu.
+For the client, Lacuna provides an approachable user interface by default, with every relevant function available from one context menu.
-No clutter means no more confusing UI full of features you don't need.
+No clutter means no more confusing UI full of features your client doesn't need.

 #### Security

+Lacuna is designed for security.

 The dependencies of Lacuna were carefully chosen to be sure they're robust, well-supported, and secure.
-Umami (analytics), Keycloak (authentication), PostgreSQL (database), and Vite (web server) are all commonly used and well-tested.
+Umami (analytics), Keycloak (authentication), PostgreSQL (database), and Node (web server) are all commonly used and well-tested.

 The Docker containers are designed to be as minimal as possible, containing only what is required to run each server.
 This way the application has a very small attack surface.
-Because each part of the app is in a seperate Docker container, a breach of one doesn't compromise the entire application.
+Because each part of the app is in a separate Docker container, a breach of one doesn't compromise the entire application.

 #### Performance

+Lacuna is fast.

 Your software is only as fast as its dependencies.
 Node, PostgreSQL, and Keycloak each have excellent community support for keeping them performant at scale.
 Servers can be deployed anywhere in the world to minimize latency.
 If a dependency or hosting provider no longer meets your needs, it's easy to replace them with another.

+You shouldn't have to wait long for software to rebuild during development.
+Nix employs incremental builds, so when you change a part of your software it only rebuilds that part (derivation) that you're using and changing.
+Further, hot-module replacement is employed where possible to prevent the need to rebuild while modifying some modules like the SvelteKit webserver.
+Altogether, this significantly speeds up the feedback loop between development and testing.

 ### How does it work?